-Medicare does not offer coverage for long-term care, though it can cover stays in a skilled nursing facility, long-term care hospital, or hospice care depending on the situation.
+Medicare does not offer coverage for long-term care.
+It can, however, cover stays in a skilled nursing facility, long-term care hospital, or hospice care depending on the situation.
 Long-term care insurance can be the solution for covering long-term care costs, though premiums can increase up to 8 percent annually for seniors in their 60s.
-That’s why it’s a good idea to get long-term care insurance sooner, if possible, in order to better afford the premiums and the costs of care.
+That’s why it’s a good idea to get long-term care insurance sooner rather than later if possible.
+This will help you to better afford the premiums and the costs of care.

 Get Final Expense Insurance

 Long-term care costs aren’t the only financial aspect you and your loved one will need to be ready for.
 You’ll also need to take into account funeral costs, which can be high.
-Final expense insurance is one good way of paying for these expenses, and it can help ease the burden of making funeral arrangements.
+Final expense insurance is one good way of paying for these expenses.
+It can help ease the burden of making funeral arrangements.
 Typically, when seniors apply for final expense insurance, they don’t have to take a medical exam, and they’re able to pay fixed premiums.

-Take a close look at all available financial assets, as well as options available for treatment, and you may be surprised at the possibilities.
+Take a close look at all available financial assets.
+Also, explore options available for treatment, and you may be surprised at the possibilities.

 Author – Chelsea Lamb

-Chelsea Lamb has spent the last eight years honing her tech skills and is the resident tech specialist at Business Pop.
+Chelsea Lamb has spent eight years honing her tech skills and is the resident tech specialist at Business Pop.
 Her goal is to demystify some of the technical aspects of business ownership.